enkidevs/curriculum/regular-expressions/introduction/intro-to-regular-expressions/regex-tools-for-testing-regex.md

 ## Revision

-Once you've learnt some Regex syntax it's recommended to test out your Regex patterns by using ???.
+Once you've learnt some syntax it's recommended to test out your patterns by using ???.

 - customized online tools
 - your colleagues
-- google
+- Google
 - your text editor